stashapp/stash-box/README.md

 Stash-box supports macOS, Windows, and Linux.
 Releases for Windows and Linux can be found [here](https://github.com/stashapp/stash-box/releases).

 ## Prerequisites
-To build stash-box, [libvips](https://www.libvips.org/) must be installed, as well as gcc.
+To build stash-box on linux [libvips](https://www.libvips.org/) must be installed, as well as gcc.

 ## Initial setup